 These two versions of the same video stream should be made either in advance or instantly.
 Both of these procedures require additional storage and processing costs.

-Apple and Microsoft suggested Moving Pictures Expert Group to create a new uniform standard called Common Media Application Format (CMAF) to reduce complexity when transmitting video online.
+Apple and Microsoft suggested Moving Pictures Expert Group create a new uniform standard called Common Media Application Format (CMAF) to reduce complexity when transmitting video online.

-Why Do We Need CMAF?
+Why Do You Need CMAF?

 Live video streaming requires many technical processes.
 And a variety of codecs, media formats, protocols, and more add to the complexity.
 Above all, compressing files in different media formats makes this already difficult and complex process slower and more expensive.